thesimplyinitiative/the-simply-initiative/packages/eslint/README.md

 # @tsi/eslint-plugin

-Base NX Eslint Config used within The Simply Initiative, also includes rules from `react-magnetic-di`;
+Eslint Config used within The Simply Initiative

 ## Installation